-The levels of the CP4 EPSPS protein in forage of glyphosate-tolerant lucerne J101 and J163 plants were estimated using an enzyme-linked immunosorbent assay (ELISA).
-For detection of CP4 EPSPS, mouse monoclonal antibodies were raised.
+The levels of the CP4 EPSPS protein in forage of glyphosate-tolerant lucerne J101 and J163 plants were estimated using a sandwich enzyme-linked immunosorbent assay (ELISA).
+For capture of CP4 EPSPS, mouse monoclonal antibodies were used.
 A goat polyclonal CP4 EPSPS antibody was used for detection, with quantitation of protein levels accomplished by interpolation from a CP4 EPSPS protein seven point standard curve.
 The analytical accuracy of the ELISA was validated by spiking extracts from forage of non-transgenic control lucerne plants with known quantities of the CP4 EPSPS protein at three concentrations.
-The limit of detection of the ELISA was estimated to be $0.18~\mu g/g$ fresh weight.
+The limit of detection of the ELISA was estimated to be 0.18 μ g/g fresh weight.